crossroad374/multi-env-ansible-terraform-proj/README.md

 # multi-env-ansible-terraform-proj
-DevOps Project: Multi-Environment Infrastructure with Terraform and Ansible

-DevOps Project: Multi-Environment Infrastructure with Terraform and Ansible Introduction
+**DevOps Project: Multi-Environment Infrastructure with Terraform and Ansible Introduction**

 This comprehensive DevOps project demonstrates how to set up a robust, multi-environment infrastructure using Terraform for provisioning and Ansible for configuration management.
 The project covers creating infrastructure for development, staging, and production environments, with a focus on automation, scalability, and best practices.

-Project Overview
+**Project Overview**

 The project involves:

-Installing Terraform and Ansible
+1. Installing Terraform and Ansible

-Setting up AWS infrastructure
+2. Setting up AWS infrastructure

-Creating dynamic inventories
+3. Creating dynamic inventories

-Configuring Nginx across multiple environments
+4. Configuring Nginx across multiple environments

-Automating infrastructure management
+5. Automating infrastructure management

-Project Diagram :
+**Project Diagram :**
 ![Image](https://github.com/user-attachments/assets/7100a428-31a7-497d-b6af-5f5bda1b166b)

-1. Installing Terraform and Ansible
+**1. Installing Terraform and Ansible**
 a.
 Installing Terraform on Ubuntu

 Follow these steps to install Terraform on Ubuntu:

 Update the Package List